eaprelsky/infodynamics/book/08_03_optimization_principles.md

 **Inductance Management** enabled rapid organizational changes without triggering resistance from established production teams.
 Tesla used gradual implementation of new processes, extensive training and explanation of changes, and celebration of improvement successes to minimize organizational resistance to continuous optimization.

-The results were extraordinary.
-Tesla's production optimization increased weekly output from 2,000 to over 7,000 vehicles within six months—a 250% improvement that traditional manufacturing engineering said was impossible.
+The results were significant.
+Tesla's production optimization increased weekly output from 2,000 to over 7,000 vehicles within six months—a 250% improvement that exceeded traditional manufacturing projections.
 More importantly, the optimization approach created sustainable capacity for continuous improvement rather than one-time gains.

 ## The Mathematical Framework: Optimization Equations